 Frozen Butternut Squash: you can buy it in any form, but I like the cubed version and always try to buy organic, if not using vegetables I've cut & frozen myself.

-Lard: this high-heat oil is an animal fat well-known for its fantastic frying ability, which stores beautifully in the freezer for longer periods of time.
-For a vegan version, use refined coconut oil.
+Coconut Oil: this high-heat oil is a saturated fat well-known for its fantastic frying ability, which stores beautifully in the freezer for longer periods of time.
+For a coconut intolerance, use lard or another high-heat oil.

-Step 1.
-Pour your frozen butternut squash into your air fryer basket and set it to preheat at 400°F (205°C) for 4 minutes.
-This will get any frost off and break the pieces apart before seasoning, but let them go much longer than 4 minutes and the pieces will start cooking and stick to the basket.
+Step 1) Pour your frozen butternut squash into your air fryer basket and set it to preheat at 400°F (205°C) for 4 minutes.
+This will get any frost off and break the pieces apart before seasoning (images 1 & 2), but let them go much longer than 4 minutes and the pieces will start cooking and stick to the basket.

-Step 2.
-While your frozen squash is heating up, gather your oil, salt, and seasoning of choice (I like 1/2 cumin & 1/2 garlic powder).
+Step 2) While your frozen squash is heating up, gather your oil, salt, and seasoning of choice (I like ½ cumin & ½ garlic powder).
 Once the preheating is complete, carefully scoop your warm butternut squash into a small bowl and pat them dry with a dishtowel or several paper towels (this took me about 2 minutes); this is integral to getting them crispy.
-This is also the best time to cut your pieces into smaller cubes for even cooking.
+This is also the best time to cut your pieces into smaller cubes for even cooking (images 3 & 4).
 Toss any water left in the bottom of the air fryer after preheating.

-Step 3.
-Next drizzle the oil, salt, and seasoning over the squash and stir or toss them in the bowl until well-combined (about 30 seconds).
+Step 3) Next drizzle the oil, salt, and seasoning over the squash and stir or toss them in the bowl until well-combined (about 30 seconds) (images 5 & 6).
 If you want to use less oil, spray the inside of your air-fryer basket with a tolerated oil spray; otherwise just proceed to pouring in the pieces.

-Step 4.
-Arrange the squash in as thin a layer as possible, though a bit of overlap is okay, and then put back the frozen butternut squash in air fryer for another 16 minutes at 400°F (205°C), shaking the basket halfway through (if you tend to forget such things, just set your timer for 8 minutes).
+Step 4) Arrange the squash in as thin a layer as possible (image 7), though a bit of overlap is okay, and then put back the frozen butternut squash in air fryer for another 16 minutes at 400°F (205°C), shaking the basket halfway through (if you tend to forget such things, just set your timer for 8 minutes).
 Bigger pieces may need an extra 2-3 minutes cooking time.
-Take out your crispy bits and taste one, then add extra salt (if needed) & enjoy!
+Take out your crispy bits (image 8)and taste one, then add extra salt (if needed) & enjoy!

 Defrosting: When making frozen butternut squash in the air fryer, the very first thing you need to do is bring them as much back to normal as possible.
 Much like patting dry brussels sprouts or regular potatoes before browning them at a high heat, it's imperative to bring the pieces to room temp and thoroughly dry them; otherwise they won't properly crisp up.